 he 71st biennial convention of the National Association of Letter Carriers began on Monday, July 16, with a rigorous assessment of the challenges facing letter carriers-especially political, legislative and regulatory-and a call to action by NALC President Fredric Rolando to the 5,000-plus delegates gathered at the Cobo Center in Detroit.

-Rolando pointed to Detroit's historic role in building the U.S. labor movement, as well as to the city's ongoing economic After Secretary-Treasurer Nicole Rhine convened the convention (below), Detroit Branch 1 President Sandra Laemmel (bottom r) and Region 6 National Business Agent Patrick Carroll (bottom I) welcomed delegates.
+Rolando pointed to Detroit's historic role in building the U.S. labor movement, as well as to the city's ongoing economic rebound from the local ravages of the 2008 Great Recession, as symbols of resilience and resurgence.

+After Secretary-Treasurer Nicole Rhine convened the convention (below), Detroit Branch 1 President Sandra Laemmel (bottom r) and Region 6 National Business Agent Patrick Carroll (bottom I) welcomed delegates.